Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Use the issue type breakdown for sprint planning sessions.
 Assess the balance of work from previous sprints to adjust, or maintain, your focus next time around.

 See the issue type breakdown for your sprint.
 As work is assigned, the visualization and callout adjust, so you can understand the balance of different work types.
-The card only displays issue types allocated to the sprint.
+The insight only displays the issue types allocated to that specific sprint.

 The callout lets you know which issue type appears the most in the sprint.
 This is useful during retrospectives, so you can reflect on recurring, time-consuming issue types.